-There have been a flurry of stories of teachers physically striking students in Thailand as a form of punishment over the last six months or so.
+There are often stories of teachers physically striking students in Thailand as a form of punishment.

 I’ve seen stories where parents had publicly shamed the teacher involved and others where the story had been brushed under the carpet after a couple of days.